 - Reduced ticket (students, 65+, large families and single parents, adult groups with guides and teachers, Ruta del Modernisme ticket holders): €9.00.

-To visit Palau Guell free simply pass by on the first Sunday of the month, April 23rd, September 11th, and September 24th.
+To visit Palau Guell free simply pass by on the first Sunday of the month, April 23rd, June 10th, September 11th, September 24th, or December 15th.

 With admission you’ll get an English audio guide at no extra cost.
 The guide lasts approximately 40 minutes and covers virtually every angle of the house.

 You can also get a 25% discount on Palau Guell tickets if you buy the super-convenient Barcelona Card – the city’s all encompassing transport and discount card.